lucianobonzatto/sonar_to_scan/README.md

 ## Configuration

-In /teste_sensor.yaml, define the name of laserScan topics and ultrasounds.
+Define in `/teste_sensor.yaml` the name of ultrasounds and laserScan topics.

 ## Topics
 ### Subscribed